 They’ll either run it through security for you, or you’ll need to bring it yourself.
 I’ve done both.
 If they run it through for you, they tell you to wait for 10-15 minutes in a spot off to the side.
-If nobody from TSA comes out in that time period, you may go on your way.
+If nobody from TSA comes out at that time, you may go on your way.

 If they ask you to bring it to the security station, they may ask you to open your suitcase to show everything to the TSA person on duty.
 They won’t usually ask you to open the hard-sided case, but this has happened to me once.

-While it’s not ideal to administratively handle a firearm, when in the TSA’s home environment they’re king and can mess up a day really quick.
+While it’s not ideal to administratively handle a firearm, when in the TSA’s home environment, they’re king and can mess up a day quick.